Chapter 4: Team Culture

 4. Celebrate Asking for Help

-Sarah: "I don't understand this requirement.
+Sarah: "I do not understand this requirement.
 Can someone help?"

 5. Respond to Mistakes with Curiosity, Not Blame